 - Good to use in cold storage include E-HID and metal halide, which can start in colder temperatures than fluorescent lighting

-- Point source is simple to control
+- A point source is simple to control

 - Is not as temperature-sensitive